gasparnd/push-notification-service/README.md

 ## How to use it

-1. Update the notification token to your device
+1. Update the notification token with your device

 ```
 NOTIFICATION_TOKEN = "YOUR NOTIFICATION TOKEN HERE"
 ```

 2. Use the post method _*send_notification*_ .
-It revice the next values to send a notification:
+It needs the next values to send a notification:

 ```
 {